 - NEVER discuss an incident with an attorney or investigator, other than appropriate law enforcement officials, without clearance from the Administrative Office or Willis HRH, LLC., the Fraternity’s insurer.

-- Appoint one spokesman to handle any questions from outsiders who might inquire about the occurrence.
+- Appoint one spokesman – preferably the chapter president – to respond to any outside inquiries about the occurrence.

 - Instruct your brothers not to discuss incidents with anyone.